jcobert/appraisal-app/docs/VALIDATION_SANITIZATION_STRATEGY.md

 │  (What you should reach for in 95% of cases)               │ ├────────────────────────────────────────────────────────────┤
 │  • fieldBuilder.name(), fieldBuilder.email(), etc.         │
+│  • useCoreMutation sanitize prop (recommended)             │
-│  • sanitizeFormData() for form submissions                 │
+│  • sanitizeFormData() for manual form submissions          │
 │  • Schema bundles (form/api) for type safety               │
 └────────────────────────────────────────────────────────────┘
             ▲